Microscopic Chemical

 • Identify the exposed materials of your potential sensor: transducer face, threads, body, etc.

-• Cross check the compatibility of each interaction, using MSDS sheets, a compatibility database, or other guide.
+• Cross-check the compatibility of each interaction, using MSDS sheets, a compatibility database, or other guide.

-Keep in mind, though, that even a reputable resource will almost always recommend you do your own testing before you initiate a full system installation.
+As you can see, these guidelines are very general and there are plenty of exceptions.
+We recommend you consult with resources such as our chemical compatibility guide, found right here on APG’s website.
+Keep in mind that even a reputable resource will almost always recommend you do your own testing before you initiate a full system installation.

 If you have questions regarding chemical compatibility, send us an email, give us a call, or Live Chat with us.
 We have a lot of experience with different chemicals, and we may have a good answer for you.
-If not, we can walk you through a chemical compatibility guide to help you find a probable match.
+If not, we can walk you through our chemical compatibility guide to help you find a probable match.